This post is produced in partnership with Le Creuset Canada.

 What about you – do you have a braiser?
 What do you like to cook in it?

 Disclosure: I was provided with cookware in exchange for recipe development and promoting Le Creuset’s Cerise line.
 I was not otherwise compensated for this post.
-Please note that I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.
-This means that if you click over and purchase something, I will receive a very small percentage of the purchase price (at no extra cost to you) which goes towards maintaining eat. live. travel. write.
+Please note that this post contains affiliate links.
+I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.
+This means that if you click over and purchase something, I will receive a very small percentage of the purchase price (at no extra cost to you).
 Thank you in advance!